 Good news, there are plenty of high quality articles online.
-Understanding the basics of pathfinding is just a few google search away.
+Understanding the basics of pathfinding is just a few google searches away.

-Bad news, theory is different than practice, the more you move away from the simple stuff (like grid based pathfinding) the more fragmented the information becomes and the harder is becomes to piece everything together.
+Bad news, theory is different from practice, the more you move away from the simple stuff (like grid based pathfinding), the more fragmented the information becomes and the harder it becomes to piece everything together.

-It is MUCH better to run the demo on a desktop.
-If your screen width is smaller than 1600 pixels, the demo will be hidden by default.
+If your screen width is smaller than 1300 pixels, the interactive demo will be hidden by default.
+It is much better to run it on a desktop.

 The code for this demo is available on github HERE and all of the pathfinding logic is in THIS file